 - Architect In Charge:Florian Heinzelmann, Daliana Suryawinata

-- Design Team:Florian Heinzelmann, Daliana Suryawinata with Rizki Maulid Supratman, Muhammad Ichsan, Alfian Reza Almadjid, Multazam Akbar Junaedi
+- Design Team:Florian Heinzelmann, Daliana Suryawinata, Rizki Maulid Supratman, Muhammad Ichsan, Alfian Reza Almadjid, Multazam Akbar Junaedi

 - Clients:Arkatama Isvara Foundation